 Life Flight Network operates a fleet of ambulances in various markets.
 In addition to our own ambulances, we have excellent working relationships with many local fire and EMS transport agencies.

 What are Life Flight Network’s operating hours?

 24 hours a day, 7 days per week, 365 days per year.
-Availability is subject to safety considerations, weather conditions, aircraft maintenance requirements, training activities involving the aircraft, other patient transports, and other reasonable factors.
-The bases in Coeur d’Alene and Palouse operate on a 12-hours per day basis.
+Availability is subject to factors such as safety considerations, weather, aircraft maintenance, training activities, other patient transports, and other reasonable factors.

 Who calls Life Flight Network?

 Agencies authorized to call Life Flight Network include law enforcement and rescue agencies, fire departments, ambulance services, hospitals, and other 911 emergency responders.
-These agencies assess the needs of the patient and arrange a safe landing zone for the helicopter.
+These agencies assess the needs of the patient and determine if transport via an air ambulance is warranted.
 Members of the general public needing emergency medical care should dial 9-1-1.

 What is the Life Flight Network Membership Program?